tibetty/ecies-lite/README.md

 ## Motivation

 First of all, `eccrypto` is a great tool that supports many EC crypto functions.
 However, it was developed years ago, and the crypto library has evolved a lot since then.
-It seems that ECIES (Elliptic Curve Integrated Encryption Scheme) can be implemented in pure Node.JS, so I re-implemented it with the help of the latest crypto module released with Node.JS 10.x.
+It seems that ECIES (Elliptic Curve Integrated Encryption Scheme) can be implemented in pure Node.JS, so I re-implemented it with the help of the latest crypto module released with Node.JS 10.x (according to my test, it runs pretty well with any node version after 6.x).

 * Multiple Curves, KDF: SHA-256, HMAC: MAC-WITH-SHA-256, Multiple Cipher Algorithms